craigthomas/Chip8Assembler/README.md

 * `OPERANDS` are registers, values or labels, as described in detail below
 * `COMMENT` is a 30 character comment describing the statement

+An example file:

+    # A comment line that contains nothing
+    clear    CLR
+    start    LOAD    r1,$0     Clear contents of register 1 ADD     r1,$1     Add 1 to the register SKE     r1,$A     Check to see if we are at 10 JUMP    start     Jump back to the start end      JUMP    end       Loop forever
+    data     FCB     $1A       One byte piece of data data1    FDB     $FBEE     Two byte piece of data

 ### Mnemonic Table

 The assembler supports the following Mnemonics: